nfilzi/interviews-coding-challenges/.github/PULL_REQUEST_TEMPLATE.md

 ---
-name: PR structure checks
+name: Structure checks
-about: How to open up a PR
+about: How to open up a good PR

 ---